-- (1) Establish and execute a physical security program to prevent or reduce the potential for theft, fraud, sabotage, and abuse of DoD materiel.
-The program will include: - (a) Entry control, detection, communication, and response systems capable of deterring and defeating criminal activities. - (b) A system to monitor the effectiveness of security measures based on routine analysis of loss rates through inventories, Financial Liability Investigation of Property Loss reports, and criminal incident reports, to establish whether repetitive losses show criminal or negligent activity and the need for additional physical security measures. - (c) Procedures to refer suspected instances of theft and fraud to the to the appropriate DoD Component criminal investigation organization or DoD Inspector General hotline for investigation. - (2) Place emphasis on employing technology to minimize manpower requirements by acquiring mechanical or electronic security devices.
-Employ specialized software where possible to identify irregular or questionable patterns of requisitions and other supply activity. - (3) Utilize the procedures for maintaining physical security of supply system resources in Reference (aa). - (4) Utilize the procedures for maintaining physical security of conventional arms, ammunition, and explosive materiel in DoD Manual 5100.76 (Reference (ae)). - (5) Utilize the procedures for maintaining security of chemical agents in DoDI 5210.65 (Reference (af)). - (6) Utilize the procedures for safeguarding sensitive, controlled, and pilferable items and controlled substances in DLAR 4145.11/AR740-7/NAVSUPINST 4440.146C/MCO 4450.11A (Reference (ag)) and Chapter 205 of Reference (k).
+(1) Establish and execute a physical security program to prevent or reduce the potential for theft, fraud, sabotage, and abuse of DoD materiel.
+The program will include:

+(a) Entry control, detection, communication, and response systems capable of deterring and defeating criminal activities.

+(b) A system to monitor the effectiveness of security measures based on routine analysis of loss rates through inventories, Financial Liability Investigation of Property Loss reports, and criminal incident reports, to establish whether repetitive losses show criminal or negligent activity and the need for additional physical security measures.

+(c) Procedures to refer suspected instances of theft and fraud to the to the appropriate DoD Component criminal investigation organization or DoD Inspector General hotline for investigation.

+(2) Place emphasis on employing technology to minimize manpower requirements by acquiring mechanical or electronic security devices.
+Employ specialized software where possible to identify irregular or questionable patterns of requisitions and other supply activity.

+(3) Utilize the procedures for maintaining physical security of supply system resources in Reference (s).

+(4) Utilize the procedures for maintaining physical security of conventional arms, ammunition, and explosive materiel in DoD Manual 5100.76 (Reference (w)).

+(5) Utilize the procedures for maintaining security of chemical agents in DoDI 5210.65 (Reference (x)).

+(6) Utilize the procedures for safeguarding sensitive, controlled, and pilferable items and controlled substances in Reference (l) and Chapter 205 of Reference (h).